smolPixel/French-keyphrase-generation/README.md

 # French-keyphrase-generation

-This repository includes the code for preprocessing and reproducing results associated with the submission to Neurips 2022 X (not submitted yet).
+This repository includes the code for preprocessing and reproducing results associated with the submission to Neurips 2022 X.

 ## Data
-Data is available on X, and you can obtain the Kp20K data from Y. All data should be placed in the data folder.
+Data is available in the data folder, under the names Papyrus (corresponding to Papyrus-a), Papyrus-f, Papyrus-e, and Papyrus-m.
 ## Preprocessing.
 Although not necessary for the papyrus, papyrus-f, papyrus-e, and papyrus-m tasks, all preprocessing scrips (scrapping, filtering, assigning languages to keyphrases, a